iamBelugaa/pubsub/README.md

 - `ErrPubSubClosed`: Returned when attempting operations on a closed PubSub instance

-## Best Practices

-- Create a new PubSub instance for each logical separation of concerns.
-- Always check for errors when subscribing or publishing.
-- Use `defer` to ensure proper closure of the PubSub system.
-- Implement proper context handling for HTTP-based implementations.
-- Consider using channel buffering for high-throughput scenarios.
-- Use a termination signal (like a `done` channel) to cleanly shut down goroutines.
-- Choose appropriate generic types based on your use case:
-  - Use specific types like `string` or custom structs for type safety.
-  - Use `interface{}` or `any` when flexibility is needed.

-## Thread Safety

-All operations on the PubSub instance are thread-safe, utilizing a read-write mutex to coordinate access to the subscription map.

-## Performance Considerations

-The PubSub system is designed for in-memory operations within a single process.
-For distributed systems requiring cross-service communication, consider using specialized message brokers like RabbitMQ, Kafka, or NATS.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.